US defense chief says cloud contract was fair, despite Amazon challenge

-SEOUL (Reuters) - U.S. Defense Secretary Mark Esper said on Friday the Pentagon awarded Microsoft Corp (MSFT.O) an up to $10 billion cloud computing contract after a fair competition, after Amazon.com Inc (AMZN.O) announced plans to challenge it over alleged bias.
+SEOUL, Nov 15 (Reuters) - U.S. Defense Secretary Mark Esper said on Friday the Pentagon awarded Microsoft Corp an up to $10 billion cloud computing contract after a fair competition, after Amazon.com Inc announced plans to challenge it over alleged bias.

 “I am confident it was conducted freely and fairly without any type of outside influence,” Esper told a news conference in Seoul.